-11.5 We do this by.
+12.5 We do this by.

-Filtering and monitoring system: How this meets the monitoring standards: Our named person for the responsibility in managing our filtering and monitoring systems.
-Name of Trust IT Director: Will Ottewell Name of Trust DSL: Robert della-Spina Oversees: Filtering and monitoring reports Safeguarding concernsChecks to filtering and monitoring systems We review your filtering and monitoring provision.
-Dates for review: Each term Our filtering system blocks harmful and inappropriate We do this by: content, without unreasonably impacting teaching and learning.
-Our filtering system is a member of Internet Watch Foundation (IWF) They are signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) They block access to illegal content including child sexual abuse material (CSAM) All Staff will report when: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Our school's monitoring strategies meet our We do this by: safeguarding needs.
-The monitoring system reviews user activity on school and college devices effectively.
+Filtering and monitoring system: How this meets the monitoring standards: Our named person for the responsibility in managing Name DSL: our filtering and monitoring systems.
+Celine Toner Oversees: Filtering and monitoring reports Safeguarding concerns Checks to filtering and monitoring systems We review your filtering and monitoring provision.
+Dates for review: September 2024 and 2025 Termy meeting with IT to check filtering.
+Our filtering system blocks harmful and inappropriate We do this by: content, without unreasonably impacting teaching and learning.
+Our filtering system is a member of Internet Watch Foundation (IWF) They are signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) They block access to illegal content including child sexual abuse material (CSAM) All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child All Coeff will proportion because the content including child because the content incl All Staff will report when: they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Our school's monitoring strategies meet our We do this by: safeguarding needs.
+The monitoring system reviews user activity on 3 3 school and college devices effectively.
 This allows us to take prompt action; and the response recorded on CPOMs.

-11.6 Online safety and the use of mobile technology.
+12.6 Online safety and the use of mobile technology.